Inside: Learn how to shoot a stunning silhouette photo in 5 easy steps with your DSLR. iPhone silhouette photo tutorial also included!

 Step 2: Tap your finger on the sky to set your exposure.
 You can drag your finger up or down on the iPhone screen to brighten or darken the photo.
 Adjust the exposure until your subjects look blacked out.

 Step 3: Snap the photo!
-Edit the photo on your phone to give it more pop.
-Lower the shadows and increase the contrast so the silhouette areas are nice and dark.
+You can edit the photo on your phone to give it more pop.

 I took this silhouette photo with my iPhone.

 The next time you’re out in nature with your family be sure to stick around for the best light at sunset and remember these five steps to create your own stunning silhouette photo: